 Protection Against Sun Damage

-The ability of niacinamide to help rebuild healthy skin cells and protect future damage is one of the critical reasons it can protect your skin against sun damage.
+The ability of niacinamide to help rebuild healthy skin cells and protect against future damage is one of the critical reasons it can protect your skin against sun damage.
 Boosting the skin’s barrier, which is the first line of defense, helps to protect against harmful UV rays.
 Ultraviolet light can also cause the pores in the skin to stretch, which results in poor texture.
 Again, niacinamide can fix this by minimizing the size of your pores.
-Keep in mind, of course, that this should not be your only defense against the sun — you should always wear a good quality sunscreen.
+Keep in mind, of course, that this should not be your only defense against the sun — you should always wear good quality sunscreen.

 Combining Niacinamide with Other Skincare Products